shakey0/chitter_project/classes_recipe.md

         # returns the bad words in a list if the peep contains bad words
         # ['hornet', 'llama', 'scotch egg', 'thameslink', 'daily mail', 'morgan', 'home office']

-    def add_peep(self, content, user_id):
+    def add_peep(self, content, user_id, tags):
         pass
-        # checks the peep for bad words and returns True if okay or a list of bad words if not okay
+        # checks the peep for bad words and returns the new peep id if okay or a list of bad words if not okay

     def peep_belongs_to_user(self, peep_id, user_id):  # MAY NOT NEED THIS METHOD !!!!!!!!!!
         pass